imhicihu/Migration-bookmarks-to-Evernote/README.md

 # RATIONALE #

 * An internal & must-do-mandatory-project since a lots of links collected and curated across times and devices generated a mountain of links with a plethora of tags.
 Since [Del.icio.us](https://del.icio.us/) was [sold twice!](https://dealbook.nytimes.com/2014/05/08/delicious-social-site-is-sold-by-youtube-founders/?mtrref=www.google.com&gwh=66EB03E0A8E0CDB06A837C01ABFF41CE&gwt=pay), we do not had another choice /B plan.
-This is the result of different tools applied with some looses and some discoveries in the digital road.
+This is the result of different tools applied with some collateral damages and some discoveries on the digital road.
-* This repo is a living document that will grow and adapt over time
+* ~~This repo is a living document that will grow and adapt over time~~

 ### What is this repository for? ###